Remote acupuncture balances vital energy (Qi) in the body's meridians, identifying and clearing blockages that cause physical or emotional issues.

 Make a quiet space and get comfortable

 Some sessions are done live (with a call).
-Others are done offline at an agreed time.
+Others are done while you are resting or sleeping.

 What might I feel during the session?